EleanorNB/Vertex/Spec/BAS.md

 .section "code"; type vs; align $4

-# This particular directive is a no-op in base, hence why it is allowed outside leading position
+# The base implementation will error on this
-# -- it provides upward compatibility for more sophisticated linkers
+# -- it is defined for more sophisticated assemblers
-:myfunc .fn (
+.macro mymacro; a~reg, b~int, c~adr; (
     # ...
 )